 How Do You Find Carnival Journeys sailings?

-To find Carnival Journeys sailings, go to the Carnival cruises home page and select Carnival Journeys from the Specialty Cruises option.
+To find Carnival Journeys cruises, go to the Carnival home page and select Carnival Journeys from the Specialty Cruises option.
 There are currently 46 sailings (compared to 439 total Carnival cruises) and you can further filter by date, destination, length, and where it sails from or to.

-No matter which sailing you choose, your Carnival Journeys cruise is sure to deliver unique adventures, interesting ports, and a huge dose of fun.
+No matter which sailing you choose, your Carnival Journeys cruises will deliver unique adventures, interesting ports, and a huge dose of fun.